-It is crucial that you understand and know what those passages are, how to identify these passages, so you can manage the test from a time management perspective.
+You must understand know what those passages are, how to identify these passages so that you can manage the test from a time management perspective.

 This makes sense as more than 90% of the data representation questions can be answered correctly if you learn the information that’s provided in the graphs, charts, and infographics.